ricardoxu6/USCRecApp_Team28/README.md

     User 4. username: user1, password: 12345678
     User 5. username: user2, password: 12345678

+These features are for Project 2.3

 To Login:
-    Enter the username and password, then click Login OR press enter on the keyboard
+    1. Enter the username and password, then click Login OR press enter on the keyboard

 Map Page (Activity):
-    Click the upper left Profile Icon / View Profile to view the profile Click on the red buttons on the map to go to the booking page of the corresponding recreation center Click on the window at the bottom of the page to view the booking summary (Note: can slide the window to view different upcoming timeslots)
+    1. Click the upper left Profile Icon / View Profile to view the profile
+    2. Click on the red buttons on the map to go to the Booking Page of the corresponding recreation center
+    3. Click on the window at the bottom of the page to view the booking summary (Note: can slide the window to view different upcoming timeslots)

 Booking Page (Activity):
-    Click the upper left Back to go back to the Map Page Click the upper right Refresh to refresh the current page (when you stay on the page for a long time and did nothing) Click the three buttons to select the date to make a reservation (can only select the next three days) Click Book or Join Waitlist to book a timeslot or join the waitlist as required (NOTE: a user can book at most one timeslot at a center a day)
+    1. Click the upper left Back to go back to the Map Page
+    2. Click the upper right Refresh to refresh the current page (when you stay on the page for a long time and did nothing)
+    3. Click the three buttons to select the date to make a reservation (can only select the next three days)
+    4. Click Book or Join Waitlist to book a timeslot or join the waitlist as required (NOTE: a user can book at most one timeslot at a center a day)

 Summary Page (Activity):
-    Click the upper left Back to go back to the Map Page The first part shows the upcoming bookings, while the second part shows the history bookings, each window allows sliding to view more
+    1. Click the upper left Back to go back to the Map Page
+    2. The first part shows the upcoming bookings, while the second part shows the history bookings, each window allows sliding to view more
-    Click Cancel (for upcoming bookings only) to cancel an upcoming meeting
+    3. Click Cancel (for upcoming bookings only) to cancel an upcoming meeting

 Profile Page (Activity):
-    Click the upper left Back to go back to the Map Page Click the upper right Logout to logout this account (will then be redirected to Login Page)
+    1. Click the upper left Back to go back to the Map Page
+    2. Click the upper right Logout to logout this account (will then be redirected to Login Page)

 To Test Notifications & Waitlist (need at least two devices):
     1. Since we set capacity=2 for all timeslots (convenient for testing), need to use two accounts to reserve the same timeslot